Quantum-Classical Transitions in Complex Networks

 \subsection{Bosonic Networks}

-In this model, Bianconi and Barabasi Ref.~[\onlinecite{bianconi01}] compared network evolution to phase transition of bosonic gases.
-Two main structures, i.e., \textit{fit-get-rich} and \textit{winner-takes-all}, are identified as two different phases at low temperatures.
+In this model, Bianconi and Barabasi \cite{bianconi01} compared network evolution to a phase transition of bosonic gases.
+Two main structures, i.e., \textit{fit-get-rich} and \WTA, are identified as two different phases at low temperature.
 In this model, each node is interpreted as an energy level and each link as a pair of particles.
 Starting from a fitness parameter $\eta$, energy is computed according to the following equation:

 with $\beta = \frac{1}{T}$.
 Here, the fitness parameter $\eta$ describes the ability of each node to compete for new links.
-In particular, for the $i$-th node, the probability of connection with new nodes is proportional to:
+In particular, for the $i$th node, the probability of connection with new nodes is proportional to:

-with $k_{i}$ degree of the $i$-th node.
+with $k_{i}$ degree of the $i$th node.
 Notably, new nodes tend to link with pre-existing nodes having high values of $(\eta,k)$.
-The generation of a scale-free network in the \textit{fit-get-rich} phase is characterized by Equation~\eqref{eq:plaw} and entails the presence of few nodes with a high degree connected to many others with low degree.
-In a bosonic gas, when the temperature decreases, particles aim to occupy lower energy levels until $T \sim 0$, then Bose-Einstein condensation takes place.
-In this model, as $T$ decreases, many particles move to lower levels while keeping the corresponding particles at upper levels.
-In doing so, links concentrate on few nodes, until they condensate in the \textit{winner-takes-all} phase, characterized by the fact that only one node predominates.
-In Ref.~[\onlinecite{bianconi02}], Bianconi discussed the differences between bosonic and fermionic networks, showing that the former are scale-free, whereas the latter can be represented by Cayley trees.
+The generation of a scale-free network in the \textit{fit-get-rich} phase is characterized by Eq.~(\ref{eq:plaw}) and entails the presence of a few nodes with a high degree connected to many others with low degree.
+In a bosonic gas, when the temperature decreases, particles aim to occupy lower energy levels.
+Then, at a temperature below the critical temperature $T_{c}$, Bose-Einstein condensation takes place.
+In this model, as the temperature decreases, many particles move to lower levels while keeping the corresponding particles at upper levels.
+In so doing, links concentrate on a few nodes, until they condensate in the \WTA~phase, characterized by the fact that only one node predominates.
+In \cite{bianconi02}, Bianconi discussed the differences between bosonic and fermionic networks, showing that the former are scale-free, whereas the latter can be represented by Cayley trees.